MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 >   - Without proper workload capacity planning, it's challenging to _rightsize Azure Stack HCI clusters_ in the design phase, which is a requirement so that the workload can meet the desired reliability targets.
 Use the [Azure Stack HCI sizer tool](https://azurestackhcisolutions.azure.microsoft.com/#/sizer) during cluster design.
 Consider the "_N+1 minimum requirement for number of nodes_" if you require highly available VMs.
 For business-critical or mission-critical workloads, consider using a "_N+2 number of nodes_" for the cluster size if resiliency is paramount.
 >
 >   - The reliability of the platform depends on how well the critical platform dependencies, such as physical disk types, perform. _You must choose the right disk types for your requirements_.
-For workloads that need low latency and high-throughput storage, we recommend an all-flash (_NVMe/SSD only_) storage configuration.
+For workloads that need low-latency and high-throughput storage, we recommend an all-flash (_NVMe/SSD only_) storage configuration.
 For general purpose compute, a hybrid storage (_NVMe or SSDs for cache and HDDs for capacity_) configuration might provide more storage space.
 But the tradeoff is that spinning disks have significantly lower performance if your workload exceeds the [cache working set](/azure-stack/hci/concepts/cache#sizing-the-cache), and HDDs have a much lower _mean time between failure_ value compared to NVMe/SSDs.
 >
 >     [Performance Efficiency](#performance-efficiency) describes these examples in more detail.
 >